-I won't go into too many details about how to use SEM tactics to manage your reputation online.
-I don't expect online marketers to know the minutiae of defamation law and likewise I leave the online marketing tactics to them.
-Basically, an online reputation management campaign tries to create positive references and search results to push the negative comments off the first pages.
+I won't go into too many details about how to use SEM tactics to manage your reputation online because I leave that to the experts, but we will start with the generality that an online reputation management campaign tries to create positive references and search results to push the negative comments off the first pages.

-The Pros of online reputation management is that it does not involve litigation.
+The major benefit of online reputation management is that it does not involve litigation.
 In addition to pushing the negative comments to obscurity, you get the benefit of the positive references you would often seek through a traditional marketing campaign.
-Tim Doyle of TopSpot Internet Marketing says, "by continually updating all of the positive happenings within your company through press releases, client case studies, and customer satisfaction ratings etc., and making sure that this information is available on your website, and other websites, you have the power to take charge of your company's reputation online.
-Online reputation management meshes very nicely with Search Engine Marketing because the consistent addition of fresh, relevant, and positive content about your company and its products and services is a key component in search engine optimization"
+Tim Doyle of TopSpot Internet Marketing says, "By continually updating all of the positive happenings within your company through press releases, client case studies, and customer satisfaction ratings etc., and making sure that this information is available on your website, and other websites, you have the power to take charge of your company's reputation online.
+Online reputation management meshes very nicely with Search Engine Marketing because the consistent addition of fresh, relevant, and positive content about your company and its products and services is a key component in search engine optimization."